Channelside’s Only Pizzeria

 Rick Drury worked in New York City as an EMT & Paramedic from 2001 to 2005.
 Rick loved his Paramedic job, working on the busiest ambulance in the NYC Emergency Medical Services, but after long discussions with his wife Jessica, they decided to leave New York with their son, Ryan and followed Rick’s parents down to Tampa, Florida.
 Rick tried being a Paramedic in Florida, but the job in Florida was nowhere near as exciting as his previous job in NYC.
 During a slow shift, Rick came up with a restaurant concept and discussed it with Jessica when he got home.
 Jessica liked the idea and they decided to give it a shot.

 Rick found a great location in the Channelside District in downtown Tampa between the Amalie Arena & the Florida Aquarium.
 Rick & Jessica opened their restaurant August 7, 2006, and it was immediately a smash hit in town.
-In Precinct’s 10 year history, their sales have not plateaued yet.
+In Precinct’s first ten years in the business, their sales have not plateaued yet.
 Precinct regularly does the Italian food delivery & catering to nearly every event at the Amalie Arena.
 They often cater for a number of A-list celebrities, including one of the company’s biggest single orders, for Pop Star Taylor Swift.
 Rick jokes that her personal order for a Waldorf Salad was on the house after she placed her $3,000 order for her Roadies & fans for after her show.

 Precinct’s success is based upon its attention to detail, according to Rick.
 “We train people constantly in how to best serve our guests and ensure that their experience is memorable.
 Anyone can make a pizza.
 It is the attention to detail and amazing service that separates Precinct from most other pizzerias.”, Rick said.